supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 We must also add continuous integration jobs to enforce these guarantees.
 Note that Travis now supports Windows, so we may be able to switch to them and add more Windows builds without it heavily affecting our overall CI run time.

+# Drawbacks

+None I can think of at present, everyone benefits from greater transparency and accountability.

+# Unresolved Questions

+Perhaps N should be chosen per platform.
+As we've seen, macOS moves much more quickly in breaking compatibility than Windows or Linuxes, and in fact appears to actively disincentivizes supporting older platforms.

+Similarly, perhaps it could also be chosen on the basis of the software's own release schedule and backwards-compatibility habits.

-# Discussion
+# Reference release dates

-Release dates of various software used for SuperCollider, by version:
+For reference, release dates of various software used for SuperCollider, by version:

 ### MacOS